 Megacolon is a condition in which the colon becomes abnormally dilated and enlarged and loses its ability to contract.
 Constipation and obstipation are both associated with megacolon.

-There are two forms of megacolon, congenital (present at birth) or acquired.
+Megacolon can be congenital (present at birth) or acquired.
 The most common form of acquired megacolon is idiopathic, which means the cause is unknown.
-However, improper activation of smooth muscle within the colon and rectum has been suggested as a possible cause.
+Improper activation of smooth muscle within the colon and rectum has been suggested as a possible cause.

 - Dietary, such as ingesting nondigestible objects which become impacted